 The following government websites provide information on how to handle written tasks:

 Be sure to request permission of your referees before you nominate them in your job application.

 Keep your referees informed – they need to know what you are applying for so that they are prepared when an employer contacts them to find out more about you.

 Your current/most recent Supervisor/Manager is preferred.
 Academic staff may also be suitable.
 Avoid personal referees.

 If possible, use Australian referees for an Australian based job.

 If using an overseas referee we recommend email contact only.

 Check the job advertisement to see how many referees are required.

 How we can help you

-- Make an appointment with Careers and Employability to seek feedback on your selection criteria.
-Please have a draft prepared before you attend your appointment.
-The purpose of the appointment is to provide feedback not to have your response written for you.
+Make an appointment with Careers and Employability to seek feedback on your application.
+Please have a draft prepared before your appointment.
+The purpose of the appointment is to provide feedback not to have your application written for you.